-Structured treatment programmes are designed to address specific criminal tendencies and are designated by the Minister of Justice and as such may be included as a special probation condition for probationers and parolees.
+Structured treatment programmes are designed to address specific criminal tendencies and are designated by the Minister of Justice and as such may be included as a special probation condition for parolees and probationers.

-Currently, there are four designated treatment programmes: the Sex Offender Treatment Programme; the Stimulant Drug Offender Treatment Programme; the Violence Prevention Programme; and the Impaired Driving Prevention Programme.
-As they form part of the special probation conditions, failure to participate can lead to adverse action.
+Currently, there are four designated treatment programmes: a sex offender treatment programme; a drug relapse prevention programme; a violence prevention programme; and a impaired driving prevention programme.
+As they form part of the special conditions, failure to participate can lead to adverse action.

 These programmes are based on cognitive-behavioural theory, and they consist of one introductory session and five core sessions.
-By participating in these programmes, probationers and parolees are expected to understand their biases in thinking, to recognize the situations in which they are likely to commit the offence, and to develop skills to cope in such situations.
-Notably, the Stimulant Drug Offender Treatment Programme includes compulsory drug testing (either urinalysis or saliva test), and if the result is positive, it will be reported to the police unless the probationer or parolee voluntarily turns himself or herself in to the police.
+By participating in these programmes, parolees and probationers are expected to understand their biases in thinking, to recognize the situations in which they are likely to commit the offence, and to develop skills to cope in such situations.
+Notably, a drug relapse prevention programme includes compulsory drug testing (either urinalysis or saliva test), and if the result is positive, it will be reported to the police unless the parolee or probationer voluntarily turns himself or herself in to the police.